0xchase/HACS408E-slides/week1.md

 # Jobs that use Reverse Engineering

 Since this is an *applied* course, we're focused on skills that are immediately applicable in the workforce.
-We hope this knowledge will be useful to you in interviews.
+Quiz questions will be inspired by questions I've gotten in interviews.

-- Software Engineer
 - Security Researcher
 - Malware Analyst
 - Forensic Analyst